 - Pupils are not allowed to keep phones in their bags, lockers or about their person during the school day.
 Mobile phones must not be used during lessons or formal school time.
 The use by students of cameras in mobile phones is forbidden in school/ on site at any time and the sending of abusive or inappropriate text messages is forbidden.
 Serious sanctions will be administered should pupils ignore this rule, including confiscation of the phone which may then have to be collected on their behalf by a responsible adult.
 Repeat offences may result in confiscation of the phone for an extended length of time and could even result in exclusion.

-- If a pupil has the permission of the Governors to bring a mobile phone to school then they must leave it in the designated year box on arrival at school and retrieve it from that box at the end of the school day.
+If a pupil brings a mobile phone to school then they must leave it in the designated year box on arrival at school and retrieve it from that box at the end of the school day.
 Pupils bringing mobile phones to school do so at their own risk and the school will not take responsibility or accept any liability for their loss or damage- this includes theft or accidental damage.
 All phones MUST be visibly named either on the phone itself or on a cover which remains on the phone while it is on school premises.
 It is strongly advised that phone screens should be protected from scratching or cracking when stored in the boxes by having a cover or being placed in a bag/envelope or similar protective covering.